OpenGraphXAI/benchmarks/README.md

 Here you can find the 15 graph XAI benchmarks of the OGX collection, and the scripts to generate many more!

-To run the code in this repository, an Python environment with Pytorch Geometric is required.
+To run the code in this repository, a Python environment with Pytorch Geometric is required.
 The instructions to set it up are available [here](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).

 ## Loading the OGX benchmarks